oprypin/crsfml/gitbook/graphics-shape.md

 ### Color

 One of the basic properties of a shape is its color.
-You can change with the `fill_color=` function.
+You can change with the `fill_color=` method.

 ```ruby
 shape = SF::CircleShape.new(50)